1. Create Account

 • Accidental – when you unintentionally copy or paraphrase someone's work without proper citation.

-What are the consequences of plagiarism in academia?
+What are the consequences of Plagiarism and American Academia?

 When applying to colleges and universities in the USA, make sure to read their policies regarding plagiarism and other controversial issues.
 If you don't understand them, ask your professor to explain the policies in detail and assist you before a problem arises.

-What can happen to you if you plagiarize academic writings?
+What can happen to you if you plagiarize academic writing?

 • You will tarnish your reputation.